zippyy/myblog/content/about.md

 As I grew older, my interest in technology only intensified.
 I began building websites in high school and eventually went on to repair consumer devices before transitioning into a career in IT.
 Currently, I work as a Virtualization and Cloud Engineer and have been in the industry for over 16 years.
 I am constantly learning new things, maintaining my infrastructure, and sharing my knowledge with peers.
 In my free time, I enjoy learning about new technology, adding to my tech stack, and pursuing my hobbies, which include anything tech-related, snow sports, hiking, camping, fishing, and playing darts.

 Travel remains a significant passion of mine and I am always seeking new adventures.
 Spending time with loved ones is also a priority for me, as is playing video games (particularly RPGs, action/adventure games, and shooters).

+So long and Thanks for all the Fish!